Engineering

 Cosine: long-horizon coding on constrained infrastructure

-Cosine builds coding agents for large enterprises, often in regulated environments, with deployment modes that can include single-tenant VPCs and fully air-gapped on-prem.
-Under those constraints, running frontier models isn’t always feasible (governance, provenance, cost, GPU footprint).
+Cosine builds coding agents for large enterprises, often in regulated environments, with deployment options including single-tenant VPCs and fully air-gapped on-prem.
+Under those constraints, running frontier models isn’t always feasible (due to governance, provenance, cost, and GPU footprint).

 Alistair’s core point:

-Smaller models tend to struggle with long trajectories for several reasons (training distribution, tool-use, or even architectural choices that limit effective long-context behaviour).
+Smaller models tend to struggle with long trajectories for several reasons (training distributions, tool use, or even architectural choices that limit effective long-context behavior).
 In those cases, an orchestrator can keep the system on track by:

 • Decomposing work into manageable subtasks